vhnam/ricoh-recipes/README.md

-# Fujifilm FP1 Generator
+# Ricoh Recipes

-This tool supports to generate the FP1 files from a JSON file.
+This tool supports to generate the readable files from a JSON file.

 ## Usage